-DBRS Limited (DBRS Morningstar) confirmed the Issuer Rating and Senior Unsecured Debt rating of The Home Depot, Inc. (Home Depot or the Company) at “A” and the Commercial Paper ratings of Home Depot and Home Depot of Canada Inc. at R-1 (low).
-All trends are Stable.
-The rating confirmations acknowledge the stronger-than-expected operating performance over the last 18 months, which has been driven by a surge in home improvement activity but balanced internally through a multiyear supply chain investment cycle, continued dividend growth, acquisition activity, and the use of share purchases in order to maintain a steady level of leverage.
+DBRS Limited (DBRS Morningstar) confirmed the Issuer Rating and Senior Unsecured Debt rating of The Home Depot, Inc. (Home Depot or the Company) at “A,” and the Commercial Paper ratings of Home Depot and Home Depot of Canada Inc. at R-1 (low), all with Stable trends.
+The rating actions reflect sustained momentum in Home Depot's operating performance during the last 12 months, despite inflation-driven pressures and a transition to a high interest rate environment, and are supported by DBRS Morningstar’s view that the earnings growth over the last two years has helped the Company to build up an ample cushion and given it the ability to absorb some demand moderation as well as inflationary pressures, within the context of the current rating category.
+Furthermore, the Stable trends reflect DBRS Morningstar’s expectation that the Company will continue to balance investment spending and shareholder returns, such that leverage remains relatively stable and appropriate for the current rating category.
 Home Depot’s ratings continue to be supported by its dominant market position, large scale, geographic diversification, and free cash-generating capacity.
 The ratings also reflect the intense competition and cyclicality of the home improvement retail industry as well as risks related to possible future growth strategies.

-Despite Home Depot’s stronger-than-expected earnings performance during the last two years, the Company's financial profile remains stable within the rating category.
-Home Depot continues to finance its capital investment program and fund dividend payments (and growth) through internally generated cash flow and has effectively used incremental debt to further finance acquisition and/or repurchase activity to maintain the Company's corporate target leverage.
+Although Home Depot's earnings performance has been stronger than expected since the start of the Coronavirus Disease (COVID-19) pandemic, its financial profile has remained stable within the rating category as the Company continued to finance its capital investment program, fund steadily growing dividend payments through internally generated cash flow, and effectively used incremental debt to further finance acquisitions and/or share repurchase activity to maintain leverage at or below the Company's publicly stated leverage target.

-Looking ahead, if an economic downturn were to pressure medium-term earnings such that Home Depot were to experience a fundamental deterioration in profit, cash flow generation, and/or a sustainable rise in leverage above 2.5x, DBRS Morningstar may take a negative rating action.
+Looking ahead, if an economic downturn were to pressure medium-term earnings beyond DBRS Morningstar’s current expectations, such that Home Depot were to experience a fundamental long-term deterioration in profit, cash flow generation, and/or a sustainable rise in leverage above 2.5x (as calculated by DBRS Morningstar), DBRS Morningstar may take a negative rating action.

-Conversely, while it is highly unlikely given the economic climate, if Home Depot’s earnings profile remains elevated (i.e., post-pandemic the surge in earnings growth persists for a sustained period) and/or capital allocation is managed so that financial leverage is maintained structurally below 2.0x, DBRS Morningstar may take a positive rating action.
+Conversely, although highly unlikely given the economic climate, if Home Depot’s earnings profile remains elevated (i.e., the demand surge in earnings growth persists for a sustained period) and/or capital allocation is managed so that financial leverage is maintained structurally well below 2.0x, DBRS Morningstar may take a positive rating action.

 All figures are in U.S. dollars unless otherwise noted.